ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 ## Model framework

 Our focal variable `count` is an unbounded count.
-Technically all count variables are bounded in that their lower limit is always zero[^4].
-By unbounded count, I mean there is no clearly-defined upper limit, the way there is with binomial data.
+Technically all count variables are bounded in that their lower limit is always zero.[^4] By *unbounded* count, I mean there is no clearly-defined upper limit such as with binomial data.
 When you have unbounded counts, the two most popular likelihoods are the Poisson and the negative-binomial.
 The Poisson likelihood is parsimonious in that it contains a single parameter `\(\lambda\)`, which is both the mean and the variance.
 As such, the Poisson likelihood assumes the variance scales perfectly with the mean, which is often called the *equidispersion* assumption.
-If you look back above at the sample statistics, you’ll notice the variances for `count` were a lot larger than the means at all time points and for both conditions, which doesn’t bode well for that equidispersion assumption[^5].
-Happily, the negative-binomial likelihood provides an alternative where its second parameter, `\(\phi\)`, accounts for additional variance above what we’d expect from the Poisson.
-Thus in this blog post, we’ll analyze these data from both frequentist and Bayesian perspectives, and also with the Poisson and negative-binomial likelihoods.
+If you look back above at the sample statistics, you’ll notice the variances for `count` were a lot larger than the means at all time points and for both conditions, which doesn’t bode well for that equidispersion assumption.[^5] Happily, the negative-binomial likelihood provides an alternative where its second parameter `\(\phi\)` accounts for additional variance above what we’d expect from the Poisson.
+For the sake of practice, in this blog post we’ll analyze these data from both frequentist and Bayesian perspectives, and also with the Poisson and negative-binomial likelihoods.

 To complicate matters even further, we’ll also analyze the data with ANOVA- and ANCOVA-type frameworks.
 Butting all three binaries together, we’ll end up fitting and post-processing 6 models in total: